PlumpMath/deltagraph/README_HYBRID.md

         :java-source-paths ["../../src/main/java"]

 At this stage, we can fire off tests in jUnit (either from Eclipse or `mvn test`) and calls into Clojure work fine.
-(I've not yet done the Midge tests on the Clojure side.)
+(I've not yet implemented the Midge tests on the Clojure side.)

 ## Main Programs